Email Filter Definition

 The techniques used in email filtering will determine how effectively mail is routed.
 An organization should consider what they want in an email filtering solution.
 A combination of the following techniques can help organizations achieve maximum effectiveness:

 - Reputation-Based Email Filters—Attempts to stop spam or allow legitimate email by filtering out known spammers or approving trusted senders based on reputation databases.
-Reputation Block Lists (RBLs) are lists of domains, URLs, and IP addresses that have been analyzed and deemed as possible security threats.
+Reputation Block Lists (RBLs) are lists of domains, URLs, and IP addresses that have been analysed and deemed as possible security threats.
 RBLs are one of the main ways organizations can protect against spam.

 - Whitelisting—Provides organizations the ability to determine which senders they accept email from by adding them to a list.